 Apple Continuity Camera

 Apple's Continuity Camera feature is a great, built-in way for users of macOS Ventura or newer to use their iPhone as a wireless camera in Ecamm.

 Wireless Using NDICam

-This is perhaps the simplest way to use your iPhone or iPad as a camera source.
+Beside Continuity Camera, this is perhaps the simplest way to use your iPhone or iPad as a camera source.
 NDICam is an iOS app available on the iOS App Store ($9.99 USD).
 This app instantly turns your iOS device into a wireless camera and microphone.
 As long as it's on the same wireless network, Ecamm Live will detect it and add it to your camera switcher.